|Birth: ||Jun. 29, 1879|

 Papal Legate to the 36th International Eucharistic Congress held in Rio de Janeiro, Brazil on June 21, 1955, the Cardinal was assigned as Camerlengo of the Holy Roman Church on October 9, 1958.
 Participating in the Conclave of 1958, which elected Pope John XXIII as Vicar of Christ, he attended the Second Vatican Council and participated in the Conclave of 1963, which elected Pope Paul VI to the See of St. Peter.

-Named by the latter as Cardinal Bishop of Title of the Suburbicarian See of Palestrina on November 17, 1966, he retired from the Prefecture of the Congregation of the Discipline of the Sacraments at 88 years of age on January 11, 1968, and became Prefect Emeritus.
+Named by the latter as Cardinal Bishop of title of the Suburbicarian See of Palestrina on November 17, 1966, he retired from the Prefecture of the Congregation of the Discipline of the Sacraments at 88 years of age on January 11, 1968.

 Cattedrale di Pontecorvo